zein7/user-documentation/docs/creating_and_editing/wizards.rst

       {'initial-name': 'Person', 'initial-definition': 'A human being.', '__submit__': False}
       ]

-Because reuse is important, each wizard will search for the name of your item and give you results if there are any matching or similar to your item
+Because reuse is important, each wizard will search for the name of your item and give you results if there are any matching or similar to your item.
+If you would like to create a new item, select the box "I've reviewed these items, and none of them meet my needs" and you will be able to save your new item.

+.. note:: You must tick the box that you've reviewed the items to move forward with the creation process

 .. screenshot::
    :form_data: [